straw-hat-team/adr/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Help or Question❓
 about: For general support
-title: "[Support] "
+title: '[Support] '
-labels: "Type: Support"
+labels: 'Type: Support'
 ---

 Describe what you need help with ...